-- J-B. The Plan's staff, in coordination with its investment consultants and legal counsel, will negotiate, monitor, and report on fees with investment managers regularly to ensure market competitiveness and appropriateness. - K.C.
-The Plan will seek to ensure that excessive fees are not being paid for alternative assets by reviewing manager fees at least annually.
+- A. The Plan will seek alignment of interests when negotiating fees while pursuing the best net of fees performance results.
+Investment costs shall be monitored, controlled, and whenever possible negotiated to ensure cost effectiveness.
+The Board shall give consideration to the impact of administrative expenses, external management fees and performance fees when establishing the asset mix policy of the Plan.
+The Board will be provided reports on investment costs of the Plan at least annually. - B. The Plan's staff, in coordination with its investment consultants and legal counsel, will negotiate, monitor, and report on fees with investment managers regularly to ensure market competitiveness and appropriateness. - C. The Plan will seek to ensure that excessive fees are not being paid for alternative assets by reviewing manager fees at least annually.
 Fee structures could incorporate fixed fees, performance based fees, high water marks, waterfall, hurdles, floors and caps.
 The Plan may also incorporate multi-year performance periods with clawbacks as needed.